Reduce, Reuse, Recycle

 Usage Example

-An actor with cas_add
+An actor with cas_add behavior

 uses a cell's “CAS” method